 The necessity of a security and trust component for semantics-enabled tuplespaces is well-recognized by Triple Space Computing (according to [Bussler, 2005]), CSpaces and Semantic Web Spaces.
 The two latter approaches foresee a dedicated component supporting credentials, policy-based, reputation-based and trust management features.
-Furthemore, CSpaces supports social-network trust management capabilities based on peer relations, and CSpaces also includes in the data model specification the id of the creator that can be used for filtering tuples written by agents with low reputation, and security-trust information is stored as a part of each CSpaces.
+Furthemore, CSpaces is envisioned to support social-network trust management capabilities based on peer relations, and CSpaces also includes in the data model specification the id of the creator that can be used for filtering tuples written by agents with low reputation, and security-trust information is stored as a part of each CSpaces.
 From a security point of view, CSpaces identifies most of the security issues that a unified proposal should address: authentication, authorization, confidentiality, integrity, non-reputation, availability, and end-to-end security.
+However, this issue remains to be solved in further projects.